nunchuk-io/resources/content/getting-started/createMultiSig/_index.en.md

     alt = "Confirm wallet details (Screenshot)"/>

 {{< notice warning >}}
   You will be prompted to backup your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) File.
-If you created a multisignature wallet this is highly recommended.
+This is highly recommended for a multisignature wallet.
 In order to recreate a multisig wallet you are required to have either the BSMS file *OR* all the keys that are associated with it.
-Put simply, if you create a 2 of 3 and lose one of the keys, you would need all 3 keys to recreate the wallet in order to sign a transaction.
-If you do not have a backup or a working wallet, without a backup, you risk losing access to your funds forever.
+Put simply, if you create a 2 of 3 and lose one of the keys, you would need all 3 keys to recreate the wallet in order to recreate the wallet and sign a transaction.
+If you do not have a backup or a working wallet, you risk losing access to your funds forever.
 {{< /notice >}}

 <img src = downloadBSMSFile.png